Business and Development

 The key benefit to Kenya from the deal is the promotion of its agricultural produce.
 Mauritius lifted a three-year ban on Kenyan avocado.
 Kenya lost the avocado market in Mauritius in 2015.
 The ban was due to the Mauritian National Plant Protection Office citing low hygiene standards of the Kenyan avocados.
 Lifting of the ban will now see more exports of avocados to Mauritius, along with other farm produce such as baby carrots and broccoli.

 Kenya’s deal with Mauritius follows an initial pact with China.
-In 2018, Kenya signed deals with China and the Republic of Korea that opened opportunities for farmers to export more agriculture products to the two countries.
+In 2018, Kenya signed deals with China and the Republic of Korea that opened opportunities for farmers to export more agricultural products to the two countries.
 The Kenya-China agreement opened opportunities for Kenya to export meat, flowers, and a selection of fruits and vegetables to China.

 Kenyatta’s visit to Mauritius for the deal makes him the first Kenyan president to visit Mauritius.